 On June 25, 2007, the Company acquired 100% of the common shares of Damar Consolidated Exploration Sdn.
 Bhd., a company incorporated under the laws of Malaysia, thereby effectively acquiring 100% of the Buffalo Reef tenement property interests.
-Some deposits at Buffalo Reef have been placed into production and are recorded within property, plant and equipment (Note 8(a)).
-Exploration and evaluation expenditures of \$0.04 million were incurred in the current fiscal quarter for Buffalo Reef and \$0.16 million for Peranggih.
+Some deposits at Buffalo Reef have been placed into production and are recorded under property, plant and equipment (Note 8(a)).
+Exploration and evaluation expenditures of \$0.06 million were incurred for Buffalo Reef in the nine months ended March 31, 2018.